How Learning Rate Decay Wastes Your Best Data in Curriculum-Based LLM Pretraining: Conclusion

 \section{Conclusion}

-In this paper, we investigate the interaction between data schedules and learning-rate (LR) schedules in language model pretraining and identify a fundamental tension between curriculum learning and conventional LR-decay strategies.
-To address this mismatch, we propose replacing sharp LR decay with a combination of moderate decay and model averaging.
-This design uncovers a previously underexplored optimization regime that better aligns curriculum-based data ordering with LR decay.
-Our findings highlight the importance of co-designing LR and data schedules rather than optimizing them in isolation.
-We advocate for future work on developing more principled and efficient methods for jointly tuning these hyperparameters and coordinating the interplay between training dynamics and distributional shifts---an effort that we believe will be central to further improving the efficiency and effectiveness of LLM pretraining.
+In this work, we investigate the interaction between data schedules and learning-rate (LR) schedules in language model pretraining and identify a fundamental tension between curriculum learning and conventional LR-decay strategies.
+We propose to use a combination of moderate decay and model averaging to solve the mismatch, uncovering a previously underexplored optimization regime that better aligns curriculum-based data ordering with LR decay.